-A TEOM PM{10} monitor was sited at Tarbert Academy following the conclusion of the 2003 USA1 to progress to a Detailed Assessment in respect of domestic solid fuel combustion.
+A TEOM PM10 monitor was sited at Tarbert Academy following the conclusion of the 2003 USA1 to progress to a Detailed Assessment in respect of domestic solid fuel combustion.
 The site is surrounded by housing with many properties burning solid fuel as a primary source of heating and is considered to be representative of relevant public exposure.
 It was reported in the 2007 Progress Report and Detailed Assessment2 that there would be compliance with all the 2004 and 2010 objectives.
-Monitoring of PM{10} using the TEOM has continued at the site.
+Monitoring of PM10 using the TEOM has continued at the site.

-The Volatile Correction Model cannot be used for the TEOM monitoring data as there are no FDMS instruments within range.
-The results presented below have been corrected by using the equation $Reference\ equivalent\ PM{10} = TEOM\ x\ 1.3 - 2.2494$ as directed by the UK Air Quality Archive6.
+The Volatile Correction Model cannot be used for the TEOM monitoring data as there are no FDMS instruments with sufficient data capture within range.
+The results presented below have been corrected by using the equation Reference equivalent $PM{10} = TEOM \times 1.3 - 2.2494$ as directed by the UK Air Quality Archive6.
 Annual means and 24 hour exceedances are presented in graphical form in Appendix B and Tables 2.5 and 2.6 below